pacha/cels/README.md

 ```
 The 'link' operation always takes a path that employs the '.' and '[]' notation
 to traverse through the dictionaries and lists within the input document.
 The
 initial '.' symbol signifies the root dictionary of the document.
+It's important
+to note that the path always refers to the unaltered input document, regardless
+of any other operations being performed.
+This means that the value indicated by
+the path will always be the original one.

 ### Patching dictionaries that are nested in lists